SevenShepherd/SevenShepherd.github.io/_posts/2024-02-06-dispensationalism.markdown

 ## ☠️ It Is Appointed Unto Men Once To Die

 Many people hope on a pre-tribulational rapture because, to them, it functions as a &lsquo;get out of jail free card&rsquo; when it comes to dying.
 Of course, anyone would jump at the chance to get out of dying, but that doesn't mean it's scriptural.
 Is this simply hope, or is it a spirit of fear that causes people to gravitate toward doctrines they cannot prove?
-For me, in the past it was hope and trust in teacher who I thought knew better, but I suspect many people overlook what scripture says out of fear.
+For me, in the past it was hope and trust in teachers who I thought knew better, but I suspect many people overlook what scripture says out of fear.

 > And just as **each person is destined to die once** and after that comes judgment, &mdash; Hebrews 9:27 NLT